-- Stage 1, which most students do in Year 11, apart from the Personal Learning Plan, which students study in Year 10; - Stage 2, which most students do in Year 12.
+- Stage 1, which most students do in Year 11; - Stage 2, which most students do in Year 12.

 Each subject or course successfully completed earns 'credits' towards the SACE, with a minimum of 200 credits required for students to gain the certificate.